Taunton Racecourse is counting the cost of a dry winter as a possible drought approaches.

 Wessex Water’s water levels for public supplies are “satisfactory” with reservoirs 85% full.

-But head of water resources Luke de Vial said: “We’re concerned about the impact dry weather has had on river flows, habitats and agriculture.
+But head of water resources Luke de Vial said: “We’re concerned about the impact dry weather has had on river flows,

 “By carefully managing our resources by moving water from areas with surplus water to those in deficit we’ve been able to continue supplying water to customers without restrictions.”